 |Retailer||Minimum Feed-in Tariff (kWh)||Maximum Feed-in Tariff (kWh)|

-Feed-in tariffs are for residential customers on a single rate tariff in Adelaide on the SA Power Network. *Enhanced solar and battery FiT only available to eligible customers.
-Accurate as of May 2022.
+Feed-in tariffs are for residential customers on a single rate tariff in Adelaide on the SA Power Network.
+Accurate as of November 2023.

 Origin Energy Feed-in Tariffs SA

-Origin Energy’s solar plans offer some decent feed-in tariffs in South Australia, but to achieve the best FiT from Origin you’ll need to have your solar panels installed with the retailer.
-Doing so means a rate of 12c/kWh is up for grabs, otherwise you’ll have to settle for a still very reasonable 10c/kWh.
-The retailer also has a new ‘Lite’ option for solar customers looking to cash in on cheaper base rates as opposed to a higher feed-in tariff.
+Origin Energy’s solar plans offer some decent feed-in tariffs in South Australia, but to achieve the best FiT from Origin you’ll need to have your solar panels installed with the retailer and choose a system under 7kW.
+Doing so means a rate of 20c/kWh is up for grabs, otherwise you’ll have to settle for a still very reasonable 17c/kWh if you choose a system over 7kW.
 Plan details below.

-Lumo Energy is the winner of Australia’s best solar energy provider this year, scoring five stars for customer service, value for money, bill & cost clarity, ease of sign-up, online tools and advice and overall satisfaction.
-While Lumo Energy’s solar feed-in tariffs may not be the most competitive in the state, the retailer does offer additional benefits to customers through its Lumo Rewards program.
-Lumo Energy’s market offers for SA are below.
+Red Energy is the winner of Australia’s best solar energy provider for 2023, scoring five stars for customer service, focus on environmental sustainability and overall satisfaction.
+While Red Energy’s solar feed-in tariffs may not be the most competitive in the state, the retailer does offer additional benefits to customers through its partnership with Qantas, wherein customers can earn frequent flyer points off their energy bill.
+Red Energy’s market offers for SA are below.

 Are there solar-specific plans available in SA?